 Parameters – this area can be used to add a set of specific parameters required for the part(s).
 Click Add and use the subsequent fields to provide a name and value for the parameter.
 If no parameters are specified, the librarian will likely fall back to addition of the parameters in a related datasheet for that part, in accordance with organizational policy.

 Description – this field can be used to give a rich description of the part (typically taken from the manufacturer datasheet).

 Attachments – this area can be used to attach any useful files related to the requested part, for example a PDF datasheet, an image, or a document.
 Either click the Choose File button to locate the file(s) through a standard dialog, or drag and drop the file(s) onto the indicated area.

 Files of any format can be attached and can be up to 2GB in size.

-Parts List - use this area to specify any existing Component Item(s) in the server, which you have created as temporary stub components.
+Parts List – use this area to specify any existing Component Item(s) in the server, which you have created as temporary stub components.
 Click Add and browse for the required Item accordingly.
-The librarian can then run with this to fulfil the request.
+The librarian can then run with this to fulfill the request.
 If no stub part exists, the librarian will simply create a new Component Item in the server, along with requisite domain model Items.